-We use both NS-3 simulations and real experiments on a 16-node wireless testbed.
-The simulations are conducted for basic topologies as well as topologies that are hard to manually configure in real experiments.
-We perform testbed experiments for spontaneous deployment in a building as well as topologies that are more sensitive to the real effects such as packet capture.
-The details of our testbed specification will be described in Section V-C. For all scenarios, we execute ten runs (each lasting for 100 seconds) and measure the goodput at receiver, and the length of error bars in all plots represents standard deviation.
+Environment.
+We use both NS-3 simulation and real experiments on a 16-node wireless testbed.
+The simulations are conducted for the basic topologies as well as the topologies that are hard to manually configure in the real experiments.
+We perform testbed experiments for the topologies randomly made in a building as well as the topologies that are more sensitive to the real environments such as packet capture.
+The details of our testbed specification will be described in Section VI-C. For all scenarios, we repeat ten times (each lasting for 100 seconds) and measure the goodput at receiver, and the length of error bars in all plots represents standard deviation.
 The packet size is 1000 bytes.
-The parameters used in O-DCF are as follows: the queue scaling constant b = 0.01, the queue bounds are $Q{\min} = 1$ , $Q{\max} = 1000$ , and V = 400(recall that the dequeue rate from CQ to MAQ is $V/q_l^M(t)$ ).
-We consider fully-backlogged flows in most scenarios, except when evaluating how O-DCF works for dynamic session arrival and departure.
-See Remark 5.1 for our parameter choices and other evaluation results.
+The parameters used in O-DCF are as follows: the queue scaling constant b = 0.01, the queue bounds are $Q{\min} = 1$, $Q{\max} = 1000$, and V = 500 (recall that the dequeue rate from CQ to MAQ is $V/q_l^M(t)$).
+We consider fully-backlogged flows in most scenarios, except for one plot that shows how O-DCF works for dynamic session arrival and departure.
+See Section VII for our parameter choices and other evaluation results.
+Our NS-3 simulation codes are publicly available in [35].

-We compare (i) 802.11 DCF with/without frame aggregation, (ii) two versions of oCSMA in theory, and (iii) DiffQ [7].
-In 802.11 with frame aggregation, we set the size of frame aggregation to three packets, which is equivalent to the average transmission length in O-DCF.
-Since our testbed is based on 802.11a (which does not support frame aggregation), we include 802.11 with frame aggregation only in simulations.
-For the standard oCSMA, we test two versions to show the effect of our automatic CSMA parameter combination in O-DCF: (a) CW adaptation in which we typically fix the transmission length $\mu$ with a single packet and control the access probability $p_l(t)$ , such that $p_l(t) \times \mu = \exp(q_l(t))$ [1], and (b) $\mu$ adaptation with BEB (simply $\mu$ adaptation in this paper) in which we delegate the selection of $p_l(t)$ to 802.11 DCF and control $\mu_l(t) = \exp(q_l(t))/p_l(t)$ .
-Note that to understand the effect of different methods for the adaptation of CWs, we evaluate $\mu$ adaptation with BEB using 802.11's CW size, and compare it with O-DCF.
-DiffQ is a heuristic harnessing the 802.11e feature, and schedules the interfering links with different priorities based on queue lengths.
+Tested protocols.
+We compare (i) 802.11 DCF, (ii) two versions of oCSMA in theory, and (iii) DiffQ [7].
+For the standard oCSMA, we test two versions (to show the effect of our automatic CSMA parameter combination in O-DCF: (a) CW adaptation in which we typically fix the transmission length μ with a single packet and control the access probability $p_l(t)$, such that $p_l(t) \times \mu = \exp(q_l(t))$ [1], and (b) μ adaptation with BEB (simply μ adaptation in this paper) in which we delegate the selection of $p_l(t)$ to 802.11 DCF and control $\mu_l(t) = \exp(q_l(t))/p_l(t)$.
+Note that to understand the effect of different methods for the adaptation of CWs, we evaluate μ adaptation with BEB using 802.11's CW size, and compare it with O-DCF.
+DiffQ is a heuristic queue-based MAC based on the 802.11e feature and schedules the interfering links with different priorities based on queue lengths.